-- Make sure plastic sheeting covers the entire dirt crawl space and goes up a few inches alongside the foundation walls.
+- Make sure there is a plastic sheeting vapor barrier that covers the entire dirt crawl space and goes up a few inches alongside the foundation walls.
 There should be plenty of overlap between the layers of sheeting and the sheeting should be absent of any standing water.
-If done correctly, plastic sheeting will serve as an important vapor barrier in your crawl space.
+If done correctly, plastic sheeting will serve as an important vapor barrier in your crawlspace.

 - Look for leaks around HVAC ducts and plumbing components.

-- Dryer vents should also terminate to the outside of the house and NOT into the crawl space.
+- Dryer vents should terminate outside of the house and NOT into the crawlspace.

 DIY may be an option, but always be safe.